drensin/YTWatchLaterAI/README.md

 *   **`App.js`**:
     *   The root component of the application.
-    *   Orchestrates overall application state, including user authentication, current screen, selected playlist, and AI chat data.
+    *   Orchestrates overall application state, including user authentication, current screen, selected playlist, AI chat data, and the `includeSubscriptionFeed` preference.
+    *   Manages the `includeSubscriptionFeed` state, initializing it from `localStorage` and passing it and its setter to `SettingsScreen`.
+    *   Passes the `includeSubscriptionFeed` state to the `useWebSocketChat` hook.
     *   Integrates the custom hooks (`useAuth`, `useYouTube`, `useWebSocketChat`) to manage their respective functionalities.
     *   Handles routing/navigation between different screens (Login, Playlists, Chat, Settings).
     *   Renders the main layout, including headers, content screens, and the bottom navigation bar.

 *   **`hooks/`**:
     *   **`useAuth.js`**:
-        *   Manages Firebase authentication state (login, logout, current user).
+        *   Manages Firebase authentication state.
-        *   Communicates with `checkUserAuthorization` Cloud Function to verify application-level authorization, initial YouTube linkage status, and fetch a list of available AI models.
+        *   Communicates with `checkUserAuthorization` Cloud Function to verify app authorization, initial YouTube linkage, subscription feed readiness, and fetch available AI models.
+        *   If YouTube is linked but subscription feed is not ready, calls `requestSubscriptionFeedUpdate` Cloud Function.
-        *   Provides state like `currentUser`, `isLoggedIn`, `isAuthorizedUser`, `isYouTubeLinkedByAuthCheck`, `availableModels`, and handlers like `handleFirebaseLogin`, `handleFirebaseLogout`.
+        *   Provides state like `currentUser`, `isLoggedIn`, `isAuthorizedUser`, `isYouTubeLinkedByAuthCheck`, `isSubscriptionFeedReady`, `availableModels`.
     *   **`useYouTube.js`**:
-        *   Manages all interactions related to YouTube data.
+        *   Manages YouTube data interactions and OAuth flow.
-        *   Handles the OAuth 2.0 flow for connecting a YouTube account (initiating redirect to `handleYouTubeAuth` Cloud Function and processing the callback).
-        *   Fetches user playlists via `listUserPlaylists` Cloud Function.
-        *   Fetches and syncs items for a selected playlist via `getWatchLaterPlaylist` Cloud Function.
+        *   After successful new YouTube connection and initial playlist fetch, calls `requestSubscriptionFeedUpdate` Cloud Function.
+        *   Fetches user playlists (`listUserPlaylists` CF) and playlist items (`getWatchLaterPlaylist` CF).
-        *   Manages state like `userPlaylists`, `selectedPlaylistId`, `videos` (items of the selected playlist), `isYouTubeLinked`, `isLoadingYouTube`, and `youtubeSpecificError`.
+        *   Manages state like `userPlaylists`, `selectedPlaylistId`, `videos`, `isYouTubeLinked`.
     *   **`useWebSocketChat.js`**:
-        *   Manages the WebSocket connection to the `gemini-chat-service`.
+        *   Manages WebSocket connection to `gemini-chat-service`.
+        *   Accepts `currentIncludeSubscriptionFeed` as a prop from `App.js`.
-        *   Receives the `selectedModelId` and includes it in the `INIT_CHAT` message.
+        *   Uses this prop to manage an internal state for the preference, which is included in the `INIT_CHAT` message.
-        *   Handles sending `INIT_CHAT` and `USER_QUERY` messages.
-        *   Processes incoming messages from the WebSocket (`STREAM_CHUNK`, `STREAM_END`, `ERROR`).
+        *   The WebSocket connection is reset if this preference prop changes, ensuring the chat context reflects the new setting.
-        *   Manages chat-specific state like `suggestedVideos`, `lastQuery`, `thinkingOutput`, `activeOutputTab`, and `isStreaming`.
+        *   Handles chat messages and state (`suggestedVideos`, `thinkingOutput`, etc.).

 *   **`components/`**: Contains reusable UI components.
     *   `LoginScreen.js`, `LoginHeader.js`, `LoginContent.js`, `LoginFooter.js`, `LoginButton.js`: Compose the login page UI.